Local-Connectivity-Lab/netbot/README.md

 ## Discord Usage
-`netbot` provides the following commands in Discord:
+The following Discord commands are implemented:

 ```
-scn add [login]    - Map current discord userid to redmine [login]
+/scn add [login]    - Map current discord userid to redmine [login]
-scn join [team]    - discord user joins [team] (and maps user id)
+/scn join [team]    - discord user joins [team] (and maps user id)
-scn leave [team]   - discord user leaves [team]
+/scn leave [team]   - discord user leaves [team]
-scn reindex        - rebuild the bot's index of users, teams and other metadata.
-Use when adding new users and teams to Redmine.
+/scn reindex        - rebuild the bot's index of users, teams and other metadata.
+                      Use after adding new users and teams to Redmine.

-tickets me         - (default) tickets assigned to me or my teams
+/tickets me         - (default) tickets assigned to me or my teams
-tickets [team]     - tickets assigned to team [team]
+/tickets [team]     - tickets assigned to team [team]
-tickets [user]     - tickets assigned to a specific [user]
+/tickets [user]     - tickets assigned to a specific [user]
-tickets [query]    - tickets that match the term [query]
+/tickets [query]    - tickets that match the term [query]

-ticket # show      - (default) show ticket info for ticket #
+/ticket # show      - (default) show ticket info for ticket #
-ticket # details   - show ticket # with all notes (in a decent format)
+/ticket # details   - show ticket # with all notes (in a decent format)

-ticket # assign    - Assign ticket n to the specified user - not yet implemented
+/ticket # assign    - Assign ticket n to the specified user - not yet implemented
-ticket # unassign  - Mark ticket n new and unassigned.
+/ticket # unassign  - Mark ticket n new and unassigned.
-ticket # progress  - Assign the ticket to yourself and set it yourself.
+/ticket # progress  - Assign the ticket to yourself and set it yourself.
-ticket # resolve   - Mark the ticket resolved.
+/ticket # resolve   - Mark the ticket resolved.

-new [title]        - Create a new ticket with the title [title]
+/new [title]        - Create a new ticket with the title [title]
 ```

 ## CLI